Tuesday, August 14, 2007

 The day after I got back from Tanzania was Sabbath, and we went on our customary Sabbath afternoon walk.
 I was surprised at myself, for every time I accidentally stepped in mud, or walked into a spider web, or brushed up against a dirty tree, I felt really icky.
 I thought to myself, “When did I become so prissy?
 These things never used to bother me so much before.”

-At one point Joshie fell and in my rush to comfort him, I slipped and fell on my bum in a puddle of water.
+At one point Joshua fell and in my rush to comfort him, I slipped and fell on my bum in a puddle of water.
 I was almost inconsolable.
-Then I realised what was going on.
-In Tanzania, there were very few washing machines, and almost no driers.
+Then I realized what was going on.
+In Tanzania, there were very few washing machines, and almost no clothes dryers.
 And I have already described the shower situation.

 We all ran out of clean clothes before the trip was up.
 Now, I know what you’re thinking, “Why didn’t you wash your clothes like all the other people do, by hand?”
 Well, you have a valid point, except that we never stayed in one spot long enough for our laundry to dry.
 As it was we were washing underwear and socks in the sinks at our various hotels, and wearing them slightly damp if necessary.
 So you knew that once your clothes got dirty, they were going to stay that way until you got home.